Tidal Elevation Prediction using LPG Discretization

 The content of the configuration file is viewable in the GitHub repository.

-handlers = pyfes.load_config(pathlib.Path().absolute() / 'fes_lpg.yml')
+config = pyfes.config.load(pathlib.Path().absolute() / 'fes_lpg.yml')

-We can now create a grid to calculate the geocentric ocean tide around the french coast.
+We can now create a grid to calculate the geocentric ocean tide around the French coast.

 We can now calculate the ocean tide and the radial tide.

-tide, lp, lpg_flag = pyfes.evaluate_tide(handlers['tide'],
+tide, lp, lgp_flag = pyfes.evaluate_tide(

 dates.ravel(),